twl8n/content-mgr-clj/README.md

 - 2021-02-11 Consider adding the top menu to image_t.html aka the big image pages.

-- Most (all?) pages with save and save & continue also need "cancel".
+- 2021-02-19 Most (all?) pages with save and save & continue also need "cancel".

 - 2021-02-05 Is it really a good idea to conflate "if-" functions and side-effecty functions in the state table?
   It is working, but investigate if the table would be easier to read by adding back in a column for side effecting functions that fire when the "if-" function is true.

-(no) 2021-02-05 Make the URL change to match the response.
-Especially when we're serving static content.
-The app's forms are all POST, so this doesn't make sense for that.
-It might make sense for static content.

 - 2021-02-05 page.site_name and page.site_path are almost always the same.
 Force them to be the same, and then drop one of those fields.
 Probably keep site_name.